How it works

 Policy configuration

-Define authority boundaries, trust thresholds and policy constraints for your AI systems.
+Define permission boundaries, policy rules, and authorisation constraints for your AI systems.

 Week 2